tjmonsi/cmsc129-2016-repo/submissions/exercise2/melarpis/readme.md

 # Description
-## The **lexer.rs** is a rust implementation of a lexical analyzer using Deterministic Finite-state Automata.
+## The **lexer.rs** is a rust implementation of a lexical analyzer for Ferriel's Language using Deterministic Finite-state Automata.
 -------------